drug-design/course/docs/chapters/adme-properties.md

 #### Ion Trapping

-In general only the un-ionized portion of the drug can cross the membrane barriers and this can lead to the accumulation of the ionized form in a body compartment ("ion trapping").
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/ion-trapping-700670c4'><i class='fa fa-play' aria-hidden='true'></i></button>In general only the un-ionized portion of the drug can cross the membrane barriers and this can lead to the accumulation of the ionized form in a body compartment ("ion trapping").
 For example, if the plasma is more basic than the tissue, basic drug ionization is reduced and more of the un-ionized form of the drug can easily move from the plasma to the tissue where it then becomes more ionized and cannot get back.
 The reverse trapping mechanism can occur for acids (click the pKa scale).

 === "Acids "